3DJ/ofxOgre/README.md

 =======
 openframeworks addons for ogre.

-ofxOgre lets ogre work in openframeworks.
+ofxOgre lets ogre work in openframeworks 0073.

 *******
 1. You don't need to download the ogre sdk on windows, but you need to install ogre on linux for running ofxOgre.